 75212 Kessel Run Millennium Falcon

-The biggest set of the LEGO Solo wave is 75212 Kessel Run Millennium Falcon, a 1414-piece set that will retail for $169.99 USD.
+The biggest set of the LEGO Solo wave is 75212 Kessel Run Millennium Falcon, a 1414-piece set.

 The first minifigure is Han.
 This Han minifigure wears the regular outfit that I think Han will wear for most of the film.